hkravtsov/hla/README.md

 ##### 2.2.1.2.
 Fault-tolerance

-For mitigating faults the system MUST work in accordance with Active-Active approach where Main and DR MUST be places in different datacenters.
+For mitigating faults the system MUST work in accordance with Active-Active approach where Main and DR MUST be placed in different datacenters.

 ##### 2.2.1.2.
 Security